-The Athens-Clarke County Solid Waste Department is now offering drop-off for food scraps and compostable products (paper plates, napkins, clamshells) for composting.
+The Athens-Clarke County Solid Waste Department offers drop-off for food scraps and compostable products (paper plates, napkins, clamshells) for composting.
 This program offers the public the opportunity to divert their compostable material from the trash and turn it into beneficial, beautiful compost.

-*NEW* Location- Athens-Clarke County Extension Office 275 Cleveland Rd Bogart, GA 30622 Rollcart located at the storage building Available 24/7
+Athens-Clarke County Extension Office 275 Cleveland Rd Bogart, GA 30622 Roll cart located at the storage building Available 24/7

-*NEW* Location- Athens Farmers Market Bishop Park, 705 Sunset Drive Rollcart at Master Composter Tent Saturdays: 8am to noon (March 24th–Dec 15th)
+Athens Farmers Market Bishop Park, 705 Sunset Drive Roll cart at Master Composter Tent Saturdays: 8 AM to 12 PM noon (March 24th–Dec 15th)

 What goes in the compost cart?